derickr/online-safety-assessments/phpc.social-osa.rst

 No.

 *Note:* We have policies in place to limit what users may post regarding advertisement.
-As so far, nobody has posted anything directory for sale yet.
+As so far, nobody has posted anything directly for sale yet.

 7. Does your service include any of the following functionalities that allow users to find or encounter content?
 Tick all that apply.
 -------------------------------------------------------------------------------------------------------------------------------------